okavvada/Decentralized_optimization/README.md

 The residential and commercial population attributes are shown how they can be calculated in the example jupyter notebooks found in `jupyter_notebooks` folder.

+Other inputs in the model that can be customized are located in the `Parameters.py`.
+This file includes default parameters that are used in the analysis but can be overridden if better data of the specific location are known.

 ## Algorithmic Process
+The entire algorithmic process is included in the `optimization2.py` file.
+All the input buildings are loaded and a KD tree is constructed from their locations.
+The KD tree is used for optimal searching of the closest building to the user query point.

 ## Structure